Network Security / UniFi

 - Strong logging + alerts for admin logins

-If public exposure is unavoidable, it should be temporary, monitored, and documented.
+If public exposure becomes unavoidable, ensure it remains temporary, monitored, and documented.

 - Test updates in a low-risk window